carlosbrando/rails21-book/text/07_Railties/07_plugin_about.markdown

 ##Getting information about a plugin

-This is one of the new Rails 2.0 features which you probably never use it.
-I say "probably", because in some very specific case it can be useful, for example, to know plugin version.
+This is one of the new Rails 2.0 features which you probably never used.
+I say "probably", because in some very specific cases it can be useful, for example, to know a plugin version.

 To test it, we need to create a new file called *about.yml* in the plugin directory, something like this: